Pattipati Ramaiah Naidu

 Pattipati Ramaiah Naidu (a.k.a.
-Dr. Ramaiah Naidu) (June 3, 1904 – June 6, 1991) was a pioneering Indian nuclear Physicist, Medical Scientist and Radiologist who helped to establish the foundations of medical physics.
+Dr. Ramaiah Naidu) (June 3, 1904 – June 6, 1991) was a pioneering Indian nuclear Physicist, Medical Scientist and Radiologist who helped to establish the foundations of medical physics, which is why he is also known as the “Father of Medical Physics”.
 He is better known for working under double Nobel Laureate, Marie Curie, for his post-doctoral thesis in Paris, France and pioneer in establishing up Radiology laboratory in India in 1938.

 Early life

 Naidu was born at Madanapalli, British India in June 1904.
 In an early age he left home to join Aurobindo Ghosh's fledgling ashram in Puducherry.
 From there he went to Santiniketan where he taught mathematics.
 In 1923 he graduated with honours in B.Sc. from Banaras Hindu University.

 Academia and research

 Work with Marie Curie

 After refusing a scholarship grant from England, he went to Paris to complete his M.Sc.
 Degree from University of Paris in 1929.
 He later wrote to Marie Curie, Polish physicist and chemist based in Paris, famous for her pioneering research on radioactivity expressing his desire to work with her, and was accepted into the Sorbonne where he completed his Doctor of Science in 1933.
 Here he worked with Marie Curie of Radium Institute, Paris for his doctoral thesis for four years as a recipient of a Curie-Carnegie Research Fellowship.
 The thesis covered ionization curve of alpha rays in pure gases including Krypton and Xenon and Naidu published his first research papers in French in the Journal of Physics and Radium, Paris, in 1934.
 Upon Curie's death in 1934, Ramaiah Naidu was running her laboratory for a while.